Cody Rhodes: Undisputed WWE Champion (2024–present)

 At the Royal Rumble event on January 27, 2024, Rhodes won the men's Royal Rumble match after lastly eliminating CM Punk.
 This was only the fourth time someone had won two consecutive Rumble matches, and the first time since Stone Cold Steve Austin won in 1997 and 1998.
 After Rhodes won, he pointed at Undisputed WWE Universal Champion Roman Reigns.
 On the February 2 episode of SmackDown, Rhodes said that he would not challenge Roman Reigns at WrestleMania XL.
 The Rock then appeared and confronted Reigns, with Rhodes shaking The Rock's hand and leaving the ring to Reigns and The Rock.
 This development drew backlash from fans on social media for disrupting Rhodes's long-term storyline with Reigns.
 During the WrestleMania XL Kickoff media event on February 8, Rhodes announced that he chose Reigns.
 After bringing up each other's families, The Rock turned heel and viciously slapped him in the face and joined the Bloodline.
 In the ensuing brawl, Rhodes was backed by World Heavyweight Champion Seth Rollins.

 During Night 1 of WrestleMania XL on April 6, Rhodes and Rollins lost to The Rock and Reigns, meaning that on Night 2 of the event, Rhodes's match against Reigns would be a Bloodline Rules match.
 On Night 2, Rhodes suffered interferences from Bloodline members Jimmy Uso, Solo Sikoa, and The Rock, who were each countered by Rhodes' allies Jey Uso, John Cena, Rollins, and The Undertaker.
 Rhodes ultimately defeated Reigns for the Undisputed WWE Universal Championship to finish his story and capture his first world title in WWE.
 On the April 8 episode of Raw, just as Rhodes was addressing his win, he was interrupted by The Rock.
 After a brief exchange of both titles, The Rock announced that he would be taking time away.
-However, he issued a warning to Rhodes that once he returns, he'll be returning for him.
-As the title was the world championship of SmackDown, Rhodes was subsequently transferred to the brand.
+However, he issued a warning to Rhodes that once he returned, he would be returning for him.